 If that’s the case, then you might want to take your personal feelings out of the equation and focus more on what is going to appeal to a broader market.

 If you’re painting your home, then feel free to go nuts with colour!

-A good point to remember, home is home for a long time and you’re going to spend a lot of time living with the choices you make.
+A good point to remember is that home is home for a long time, and you’re going to spend a lot of time living with the choices you make.

 If you’re painting multiple rooms, consider how the colour in one room is going to transition into the next.

-To help you make your decision, get colour swatches from your local hardware store, hold them against the surface you’re going to paint in a variety of different lights.
+To help you make your decision, get colour swatches from your local hardware store, hold them against the surface you’re going to paint in a variety of different light